telerik/ajax-docs/controls/htmlchart/changes-and-backwards-compatibility/data-source-string-fields-are-not-parsed-to-decimal.md

 # Data Source String Fields Are Not Parsed to Decimal

-As of the **Q2 2015 SP1** release, **RadHtmlChart** doesn't try to parse automatically string fields from the data source to a decimal format.
-This means if the chart's category x-axis refers to a string type column from the data source that can be parsed to a decimal format, it will be handled as a string and the labeled displayed will not be parsed.
+As of **Q2 2015 SP1**, **RadHtmlChart** doesn't try to parse automatically string fields from the data source to a decimal format.
+This means that if the chart's category x-axis refers to a string type column from the data source that can be parsed to a decimal format, it will be handled as a string and the labels displayed will not be parsed.

-The old and the new behavior of the control is illustrated with the code from **Example 1** and is shown in **Figure 1**.
+The old and the new behavior of the control are illustrated with the code from **Example 1** and you can see the difference in **Figure 1**.

->warning You should always ensure to define the type of the data source fields, so that the chart can properly parse and render the data.
+>important You should always define the type of the data source fields so that the chart can properly parse and render the data.

 >caption Figure 1: String columns from the data source that can be parsed to a decimal format will be displayed as strings.

 ![data-source-string-fields-are-not-parsed-to-decimal](images/data-source-string-fields-are-not-parsed-to-decimal.png)

->caption Example1: Data binding a DataTable data source that contains a string column that can be parsed to a decimal format.
+>caption Example 1: Data binding a DataTable data source that contains a string column that can be parsed to a decimal format.

 ````ASP.NET
 <telerik:RadHtmlChart ID="ColumnChart1" runat="server" Width="200px" Height="150px">